jmreiche/jmreiche.github.io/about/index.md

 I have not fully decided on where I want to take this page as opposed to my personal blog.
 My guess is that I will use this for more tech-related content and use the other for photography and motorcycle-related content.

-There is an itch to release content so I have to scratch it everyonce in a while-
+There is an itch to release content so I have to scratch it everyonce in a while.

 You are always free to contact me.
 I prefer to be contacted by email, the other social media accounts are not checked as regularly.